vikingeducation/prep_basics/test-yourself-answers.md

 Text editor that often causes debates with emacs lovers.
 *Contributed by [Michelle Ho](http://github.com/michelleyho)*

 Vim is an improved version of the vi editor that is included in most UNIX systems.
-Highly configurable it was built to enable efficient text editing which makes it quite useful for programming.
+Highly configurable, it was built to enable efficient text editing, which makes it quite useful for programming.
 Some even consider it an entire IDE.
 *Contributed by [René Maya](https://github.com/viejOMs)*

 #### How do you quit Vim if you get stuck in it?